IndigoUnited/node-couchnode/README.md

     - Support multiple operations.
     - Improve "callback" mechanism after doing certain operations.
 It seems to callback before the views are ready.
 - Consider improving ViewQuery, as it is using "new concepts" that are different from the specified in the Couchbase documentation.
 I see no need for this, as the original concepts are pretty clear.
 Example: `descending` is called `order`, and you need to use *pseudo-constants*, even though you could just used `descending: true/false`.
+- Document how to check if design document exists.
+Maybe even improve error code.